 I must say that I think all the different meanings of ‘i’ apply in the case of intelligent power distribution units.
 As the name itself implies, the modern power strip possesses a lot of smarts.
 By this I mean it can provide volumes of physical data and other environmental information, as well as give you the ability to control its function remotely through it's own IP address, hence, the IP-PDU designation I'm suggesting.

 But like the first knob shifter introduced by BMW, intelligent power strips (IP-strips?
 Maybe I've gone too far...), or IP-PDU’s , can also be infuriating.
 Their smarts come with a provisioning learning curve that makes it tricky for some to put the machine into drive.
-But with zero touch provisioning, much of this IP-based task has become automated.

 And as for the existential question posed by the ‘i’ in